Health Education 008 - "Contemporary Health" Online Course

 CLICK HERE TO ACCESS THE REQUIRED materials

-HOW TO START THE Spring 2012 COURSE (must be officially registered in the class to have access to the course)
+HOW TO START THE FAll 2012 COURSE (must be officially registered in the class to have access to the course)

 This on-line course is run through the West Valley College "ANGEL" program.
 Enrolled students have access to the course on "ANGEL" starting on the first day of the semester.